lucaduong/SaaS-Revenue-Churn-Analysis/README.md

 ### Conclusion

-* The business is profitable at the top—but leaking money at the bottom.
+* The business is profitable at the top, but leaking money at the bottom.